Digho007/Cybersecurity-Portfolio/Cryptography Fundamentals and Implementation/Project-Overview.md

    `pip install cryptography`
 2. Run `symmetric_encryption.py` to encrypt/decrypt a user message.
 3. Run `md5_hash.py` to calculate the MD5 hash of a string.
-4. Review theoretical exercises (Caesar, Vigenère, RSA) in the README.
+4. Review theoretical exercises (Caesar, Vigenère, RSA).
 5. Optionally, simulate RSA encryption in a calculator or Python.

 ---